anktsrkr/anktsrkr.github.io/content/post/Step-up authentication with auth0 in .NET 7.md

 Once the user authenticates with MFA, the web app receives the authorization code, which will be exchanged for the new ID token, which should now contain the _amr_ claim with a value of _mfa_.

 ## Conclusion
 The building blocks for step-up authentication are already available in open standards. you just need to know how to use them.
 Consciously, I have skipped a lot of details in this article.
 I have tried to explain the concept in a simple way.
+You might find [**this**](https://www.scottbrady91.com/oauth/step-up-authentication) article helpful to understand in detail.
 You can use Auth0 or any other identity provider to implement this if that follows the open standards.
 I hope you find it useful.
 If you have any questions or suggestions, please leave a comment below.

+You can find the source code [**here**](https://github.com/sundryoss/Sundry.Web.StepUpAuth).